skothawala/COMP312/README.md

 # COMP312
-Random code snippets for COMP 312
+These are some random code snippets for COMP 312.